imohiosen/ComplexNumberJS/README.md

         //Now z equals 0+j0

-We care for masochist too
+We care for masochists too
 -------------------------
 We provided all y'all with a variable that you could also use instead of Z.